 Apple Walnut Stuffing

 If you were to ask me what my absolute favorite Thanksgiving dishes is, it would be easy.
 It’s the stuffing.
 Always and forever.
+Thanksgiving has always been all about the stuffing for me.
 I dare say I love the stuffing more than the turkey or any other side dish on the table.
 If you put the stuffing in front of me on the table, I will probably eat the whole dish.
 Alright, you get the point, I love stuffing!

 And while I like all different varieties, my favorite version contains lots of apples and chopped walnuts!
 I love the added texture from the baked apples and crunchy walnuts.
 Now, I’m not gonna lie, I do take a shortcut with my stuffing and use a combo of the prepackaged cubes along with some fresh toasted bread.
 I love the ease of using the bagged bread cubes, but I also like to add some of my own toasted bread as it gives the stuffing that more homemade look and taste.
 The other key is to add eggs.
 I know not everyone adds eggs to their stuffing, but I so recommend it as it binds the bread together and adds this wonderful richness.